techascent/tech.ml.dataset/topics/walkthrough.md

 We have good support for [nippy](nippy-serialization-rocks.md) in which case datasets work just like any other datastructure.
-This format allows some level of compression but about 10X-100X the loading performance of anything else.
+This format allows some level of compression but about 10X-100X the loading performance of gzipped csv/tsv.
 In addition, you can write out heterogeneous datastructures that contain datasets and other things such as the result of a group-by: